Menu

 Being caring – developing empathy for individuals and groups of people who faced challenging circumstances in the periods studied

 Having integrity - Seeking truth by considering and critically analysing historical perspectives and interpretations.
-They show a respect for evidence, a concern for the truth and for valid argument, not mere assertion.
+Show a respect for evidence, a concern for the truth and for valid argument, not mere assertion.

 Being creative – using creative skills to communicate historical information

-Being community minded – recognise how contemporary communities and society have been impacted by historical events
+Being community minded – recognising how contemporary communities and society have been impacted by historical events

 Scope and sequence

 The Opossum History curriculum fulfils and exceeds the requirements of the National curriculum.
 The curriculum has been designed to tell our human story from the earliest civilisations to the recent past.
 Telling our story in chronological sequence supports pupils to make sense of significant events and time periods and enables them to see the links and consequences of actions and developments over time.
-Stories have been carefully selected to enable pupils to learn key knowledge which will support them to answer each enquiry question.
+Stories have been selected to enable pupils to learn key knowledge, which will support them to answer each enquiry question.
 Stories of people and events include those which represent some of our local communities, enabling pupils to recognise their own heritage in the curriculum.
-Examples include: the impact of early Islamic scholarship, the significance of Mansa Musa and 20th Century Migration.
-The curriculum intends to ensure that the experience of women across history is also included, for example through exploring the stories of Millicent Fawcett, Rosa Parks, Boudicca, the women of Ancient Greece and Viking settlers.
+Examples include: the impact of early Islamic scholarship, the significance of Mansa Musa and the impact of migration on British cuisine.
+It is our intention that the experience of women across history is also included, for example through exploring the stories of Millicent Fawcett, Rosa Parks, Boudicca, and migrant arrivals during the Roman period.

 Units of study have been sequenced to build pupils’ understanding as they progress through the school.